 The Bachelor of Science in Business Administration establishes the theoretical and conceptual framework around which business is conducted.
-It prepares generalists for entry into a wide spectrum of business-related careers.
-This degree prepares students to be well-rounded citizens and intelligent Christian business leaders; equips them with the ability and knowledge needed to make a satisfactory living and lasting contribution to society; develops their administrative and decision-making skills; and provides them with a sound foundation for graduate studies in business and management.
+These degrees prepare students to be well-rounded citizens and intelligent Christian business leaders, equip them with the ability and knowledge needed to make a satisfactory living and lasting contribution to society, develop their administrative and decision-making skills, and provide them with a sound foundation for graduate studies in business and management.

-Students studying for a B.S. in Business Administration develop a concentrated course of study that aligns with their interests and/or professional goals in accounting, international business, management information systems, or marketing.
+Students studying for a B.S. in Business Administration develop a concentrated course of study that aligns with their interests and/or professional goals in accounting, international business, marketing, or Web and information technology.